 Working in partnership with our students is very important to us.
 We have a clear message which we regularly promote: We're on the same side.

-On a termly basis, we meet with a focus group from each department to investigate student views about each department in the academy; how successful their learning is, what is best about the subject, and what improvements they would like to see.
-These views are incorporated into our feedback to each department and are used to shape action planning for the coming term.
+As well as regular student and parent surveys we also have other ways to make sure students' views are heard and acted upon.
+On a termly basis (and more frequently than this for Key Stage 3 students), we meet with a focus group from each Key Stage to investigate students' views about each department in the academy, how successful their learning is, what is best about their subjects, and what improvements they would like to see around the academy.
+These views are acted on where possible and are used to shape action planning for the coming term.

-Students know that they can email or contact any member of staff including the Principal to recommend ideas and suggestions, to request things or to advise us of things.
+Students know that they can email or contact any member of staff including the Principal to recommend ideas and suggestions, to make requests or to advise us of things.
 This happens on a regular basis.